The RideLondon 100 is just around the corner, a fact that is no doubt occupying the minds of many a Sportive Cyclist reader.

 All that’s left to do is to look forward to, and then enjoy, the day.

-And if you’re still eager for more RideLondon ‘intelligence’, do check out my Ultimate Guide from last year, which has links to all my various RideLondon posts over the years (yes, years…).
+And if you’re still eager for more ‘intelligence’, do check out my Ultimate Guide to RideLondon, which has links to all my various RideLondon posts over the years (yes, years…).

 Bon chance et chapeau a tout!